dylanfisher/forest/README.md

 - [ ] add direct to S3 file upload for large files like video, that otherwise look like they timeout on heroku
 - [ ] in the fileUpload progress bar, once the files have been uploaded, change the progress bar to indicate that the server is processing the images.
 Right now it looks like it just hangs on a 100% green bar.
 - [ ] use mini_magick or similar, more efficient image editor to process paperclip files
-- [ ] fix slug generation to support uploading images/files with the same name
 - [ ] better media item upload in media_item#edit
-- [ ] ability to add new media items through modals (e.g. featured in on pages)
-- [ ] ability to upload other file types, not just images (pdf, video, audio)
-- [ ] ability to associate multiple media items at once, e.g. for a carousel
 - [ ] crop tool and other enhancements
 - [ ] configure paperclip to generate optimized images so that google page speed test doesn't complain about the lack of savings.

-Menus

-- [ ] refactor menus to use nested rails forms rather than serialized json
-- [ ] create pattern for linking to other record types in navigation menus

-Search

-- [ ] frontend search design

 Sass
 - [ ] potentially speed up sass compilation by following pattern like this? http://blog.teamtreehouse.com/tale-front-end-sanity-beware-sass-import